DPDP Act for Hospitals - Essential mandates from DPDP Act for healthcare industry

 Security Measures (Technical)

-The law requires reasonable security safeguards, not the most expensive system but practical protection that fits your hospital size.
+The law requires reasonable security safeguards, not the most expensive system, but practical protection that fits your hospital's size.

-For a small hospital or single clinic under 50 beds use encrypted cloud storage or basic EMR with built in encryption.
+For a small hospital or single clinic under 50 beds, use encrypted cloud storage or basic EMR with built in encryption.
 Turn on two factor login for all staff.
-Keep simple access logs that show who opened which file and when.
+Keep simple access logs that show who accessed which patient's file and when.

-For a large hospital chain with multi speciality and 200 plus beds implement full encryption at rest and in transit.
-Use role based access control with automatic lockouts.
-Set up 24 by 7 monitoring and intrusion alerts.
+For a large hospital chain with multi-speciality and 200-plus beds, implement full encryption at rest and in transit.
+Use role-based access control with automatic lockouts.
+Set up 24/7 monitoring and intrusion alerts.
 Conduct annual vulnerability testing and penetration tests.

-Hospital specific examples include encrypting all lab reports before emailing.
-Mask sensitive fields such as HIV status or mental health notes for non treating staff.
-Keep audit logs for at least one year so you can prove who accessed what during any investigation.
+Hospital-specific examples include encrypting all lab reports that are stored, masking sensitive fields such as HIV status or mental health notes for staff other than physicians, keeping audit logs for at least one year so you can prove who accessed what during any investigation.

 Organisational Measures

 Appoint a Data Protection Officer or DPO if your hospital is classified as a Significant Data Fiduciary because of large patient volume or highly sensitive data processing.
-Most multi speciality chains and health tech linked hospitals will need one.
-The DPO oversees compliance and reports directly to you.
+Most multi-speciality chains and health tech-linked hospitals will need one.
+The DPO oversees compliance and reports directly to your board.

 Patient's (Data Principal) Rights